openebs-archive/openebs-docs/docs/localpv.md

 While the preferred way for Backup and Restore for cloud native applications using Local Volumes is to use the application specific backup solution, you can use the Velero based Backup and Restore in the following cases:
 - Application doesn't natively provide a Backup and Restore solution
-- Schedule a Daily or weekly backups of the data during a off-peak hours
+- Schedule a daily or weekly backups of the data during off-peak hours
 - Migrating the application using Local Volumes to a new Cluster.

-You can refer to the [Local PV user guides](#see-also) for detailed instructions on Backup and Restore.
+You can refer to the [Local PV user guides](#/docs/next/uglocalpv-hostpath.html#backup-and-restore) for detailed instructions on Backup and Restore.

 A quick summary of the steps to backup include: